 The queen is the largest bee in the colony.
-Her wings only make it half way down her abdomen, whereas the other bees have wings that fully cover the abdomen.
-She is very easily recognizable because of her extended backside!
+Her wings only make it half way down her abdomen, whereas the other bees have wings fully covering the abdomen.

-A queen honey bee is around 2 centimeters in size.
+A queen honey bee is around 20 mm in size.
 Her most important anatomical characteristics are her female reproductive organs, such as the spermatheca.
 This is where she stores the sperm she collects during her mating flights.
 She will use this sperm for the rest of her life to lay fertilized eggs, which produce female bees.

 Marking the Queen

 A queen is reasonably easy to spot within a hive, assuming you pull out the frame on which she rests.
 Although beekeepers become more effective at spotting the queen over time, it is quite common to “mark” the queen.

 This is a small dot placed on her thorax, which helps her leap out visually when searching.
 Beekeepers use a consistent color for any one year, so it’s easy to tell the year she was born.
 Marking a queen often costs an extra $5 – $10 but is well worth the cost.